esensi/model/readme.md

 - Ability to `forceSave()` a model and bypass validation rules that would other wise prevent a model from saving
 - Automatic injection (or not) of the model's identifier for `unique` validation rules

-Like all the traits it is self-contained and can be used individually.
+Like all the traits, it is self-contained and can be used individually.
 Special credit goes to the very talented [Dwight Watson](https://github.com/dwightwatson) and his [Watson/Validating Laravel package](https://github.com/dwightwatson/validating) which is the basis for this trait.
 Emerson Media collaborated with him as he created the package.
 Esensi wraps his traits with consistent naming conventions for the other Esensi model traits.
 Please review his package in detail to see the inner workings.

 ### Auto-Validating On Save